Great Moments in Aviation: Plot

 Set in 1957, Great Moments in Aviation follows Gabriel Angel (Rakie Ayola), a young Caribbean woman from Grenada who embarks on a cruise to England with the intention of becoming an aviator.
 Upon boarding the ship, Gabriel finds herself assigned shared sleeping quarters with fellow passenger Duncan Stewart (Jonathan Pryce).
 The rest of the ship's passengers, including missionaries Angela Bead (Vanessa Redgrave) and Gwendolyne Quim (Dorothy Tutin) assume the two are married, and when Professor Rex Goodyear (John Hurt) appears to recognise Duncan as his old acquaintance Alasdair Birch, Duncan fosters the assumption to maintain his cover.
 It transpires that Duncan is a forger, who many years ago stole a Titian painting from Goodyear and had an affair with his wife.
 Goodyear believes that his painting is on board the ship, and leads Gabriel to believe that Duncan was responsible for his wife's death.
 She is furious with Duncan for lying to her, but the two go on to reconcile and later make love.
 Their romance is complicated by the fact Gabriel professes to have a husband waiting for her in England.
 She explains that he has been there for two years working, and she is joining him so that she can fulfil her lifelong dream of becoming a pilot — inspired by her grandfather Thomas (Oliver Samuels) who flew off into a storm and never came home.
 They begin a relationship nonetheless, supported by Angela and Gwendolyne, who also come to realise that they have feelings for one another.
 They each confess to having secretly been in love with the other for years, and become lovers, vowing to live together in their retirement.
 It comes to light that the death of Goodyear's wife was an accident, caused as he and Duncan fought over her.
 Duncan returns his painting, and goes on to burn all his forged documents and papers in front of Gabriel.
 She confesses that her marriage to Michael is over, and she and Duncan resolve to begin a life together.
-The film ends with Gabriel's grandmother Vesuvia (Carmen Munroe) reading her family a letter from England, informing them that Gabriel and Duncan are happy together, and are expecting a child.
-As the family express their delight, Gabriel flies overhead, having finally attained her pilot licence and become an aviator.
+The film ends with Gabriel's grandmother Vesuvia (Carmen Munroe) reading her family a letter from England, informing them that Gabriel and Duncan are happy together (even as they have to deal with the racism of several Britons towards their interracial relationship), and they are expecting a child.
+As the family express their delight, Gabriel flies overhead, having finally attained her pilot's license and become an aviator.